Sermons

 14 June 2020

 Today begins our Pentecost season.
 Even though we celebrated Pentecost Sunday a couple weeks ago this is now what we refer to as the Pentecost “Season”.
-The Pentecost Season is considered to be the growing or teaching season of the church – and hence the paraments have been changed to green this week.
-Green representing… Read more
+The Pentecost Season is… Read more

 Year A – Trinity Sunday – Our identity